-- Debug mode.
-This generates information per share and per file, so the information can be very large on production systems. - -f join_table_file
+Debug mode.
+This generates information per share and per file, so the information can be very large on production systems.

+-f join_table_file

 CSV file with the results of joining the fileinfo and filecomp tables for one device.
-The columns are: parent file key, file key, numerical UID, size in bytes, and numerical GID for one segment.
+The columns are: parent file key, file key, numerical UID, size in bytes for one segment.
 There is no header row.

-- -g Report group ID (GID) information in the output file.

-- -h Displays the usage of the command.

-- -m mount_path
+- -h Displays the usage of the command. - -m mount_path